cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 # Install

-Starting installation the `portal` you need to define `hostname` used to access the portal.
+To install the `portal`, you need to define `hostname`, which is a DNS name used to access the portal.
 In our example it would be `portal.us-west-2.staging.example.com`.
 Replace with value to suit your specific project.